-The Intern Tutor for the Mid-West is Dr Natasha Khursigara-Slattery and the Intern Administrator is Ms Catherine O'Doherty.
-Point of contact for the Mid-West Intern Network, please email: Catherine.ODoherty@ul.ie
+The Intern Fellow for the Mid-West is Dr Natasha Slattery and the Intern Administrator is Roisin Conway.

-All interns of the Mid-West Interns are registered with the University of Limerick, which will allow you access to the UL library and the UL facilities.
+All Mid-West Interns are registered with the University of Limerick, which will allow you access to the UL library and the UL facilities.

 Interns are informed of upcoming training, educational activities and career opportunities via an intern dedicated SULIS site and by email.

-The Academic Track posts are providing a small number of Interns with the opportunity to: undertake clinical research, gain experience in medical education, or enhance their leadership and management skills.
-The HSE’s National Doctors Training and Planning (NDTP) are funding these posts.
-Essentially, the interns on the academic track will gain the same clinical experience as other interns and receive the same Certificate of Experience, but in addition will:
+The interns on the academic track will gain the same clinical experience as other interns and receive the same Certificate of Experience, but in addition will have

-Have protected time during the working week to undertake a research project/participate in medical education/become involved in a quality improvement project at their hospital.
+- protected time during the working week to undertake a research project, to participate in medical education or to become involved in a quality improvement project at their hospital.

 For further information please see useful links, appendix 8 of the stage 1 application guide.

-The academic track posts are being piloted during this Intern training year (2017/18) and will be reviewed later this year.
-The NDTP will confirm at a later date as to whether these posts will be available in the 2018/19 Intern training year.
+The academic track posts were piloted during Intern training year (2017/18) and have once again been made available for the 2018/19 Intern training year.

 Application for internship is through the Health Service Executive National Recruitment Service (NRS).

 This is a 2 stage process.
-Applications are invited around the end of October (stage1) and around end of February (stage 2).
+Applications are invited at the end of October (stage1) and at end of February (stage 2).
 Successful applicants receive notification of their internship at the beginning of June.

 If you have any questions regarding the application process, please email email@example.com

-2018/19 stage 1 of the Intern application process will open around the end of October 2017.
+2019/20 stage 1 of the Intern application process will open at the end of October 2018.